Practical Software Testing Guide for Dev Teams

 By regularly monitoring these KPIs, you can gain valuable insights into the effectiveness of your testing efforts and identify trends over time.

-Analyze Test Results and Take Action
+Analyzing Test Results and Taking Action

 Gathering test results is just the first step.
 The real value lies in analyzing those results and using them to drive improvements.
 This involves: